pytorch/torchtune/torchtune/datasets/rfc_iterable_dataset.md

     weights = []
     dataset_defaults = {} if dataset_defaults is None else dataset_defaults

-    # Add to a list just for processing
+    # Add dataset to a list just for processing
     if not isinstance(dataset_cfg, list):
         dataset_cfg = [dataset_cfg]

+    # instantiate
     for base_cfg in dataset_cfg:
         weight = base_cfg.get("weight", 1.0)
         weights.append(weight)